jestebanpelaez18/op-iac-web-app/README.md

 * **CORS:** Cross-Origin Resource Sharing (**CORS**) is enabled for **all origins** (`*`) to simplify frontend-backend communication.
 * **Focus:** The project focuses primarily on **infrastructure quality and clarity** (CDK, Lambda, API Gateway integration), not sophisticated frontend design.

+## 10. Missing Parts or Non-Idealities 🚧

+The current implementation has a few missing features or non-ideal aspects that are out of the scope of this initial demonstration:

+* **No authentication or persistent storage:** These features (e.g., database integration, user sign-in) were **out of scope** for this project.
+* **No HTTPS for the static website:** Enabling HTTPS would require setting up a custom domain and integrating **CloudFront** (which was avoided for deployment speed and simplicity).
+* **Minimal error handling and no automated tests:** The focus was on infrastructure deployment.
+Functionality was verified through **manual testing** (as outlined in Section 8).